MicrosoftDocs/defender-docs/articles/defender-for-cloud/file-integrity-monitoring-enable-log-analytics.md

 ## Compare baselines using File Integrity Monitoring

-[File Integrity Monitoring (FIM)](file-integrity-monitoring-overview.md) informs you when changes occur to sensitive areas in your resources, so you can investigate and address unauthorized activity.
-FIM monitors Windows files, Windows registries, and Linux files.
+File integrity monitoring informs you when changes occur to sensitive areas in your resources, so you can investigate and address unauthorized activity.
+File integrity monitoring monitors Windows files, Windows registries, and Linux files.

 ### Enable built-in recursive registry checks

-The FIM registry hive defaults provide a convenient way to monitor recursive changes within common security areas.
+The file integrity monitoring registry hive defaults provide a convenient way to monitor recursive changes within common security areas.
 For example, an adversary might configure a script to execute in LOCAL_SYSTEM context by configuring an execution at startup or shutdown.
 To monitor changes of this type, enable the built-in check.

 ![Registry.](./media/file-integrity-monitoring-enable-log-analytics/baselines-registry.png)